-The bell rang and the high school kids rushed out with vigour as if released from a prison.
-As they were leaving their classrooms, boys and girls showed different kinds of behaviours.
+The bell rang and the high school kids rushed out with vigor as if released from prison.
+As they were leaving their classrooms, boys and girls showed different kinds of behaviors.

 While the girls walked slowly and with grace, boys could be seen doing a number of things such as kicking one another, tripping and hitting one another, taking things from one another, pushing and shoving one another, and chasing after one another.